 Ingest 50K docs with no quality filter

-Stale and current docs compete for the top-k slots
+Stale and current docs compete for top-k slots

 Conflicting chunks land in the same context window